mosaic-design-system/docs/src/components/drawer.md

       ### With navigation

-      A Drawer with navigation will often be used with our [Navigation Rail](Link), so when an item is selected in the Rail the Drawer will slide out to provide more navigation options.
+      A Drawer with navigation will often be used with our [Navigation Rail](Link), so when an item is selected in the Rail, the Drawer will slide out to provide more navigation options.
 It can be used without a Rail if the top level navigation is not needed.
     icon: file_invoice
   - title: Code
     hook: code